NVIDIA/GenerativeAIExamples/industries/asset_lifecycle_management_agent/README.md

 ```
 Perform the following steps:

-1.Retrieve the time in cycles, all sensor measurements, and ground truth RUL values for engine unit 24 from FD001 train dataset.
+1.Retrieve the time in cycles, all sensor measurements, and ground truth RUL values, partition by unit number for engine unit 24 from FD001 train dataset.
 2.Use the retrieved data to predict the Remaining Useful Life (RUL).
-3.Use the piece wise RUL transformation code utility to apply piecewise RUL transformation only to the observed RUL column.
+3.Use the piece wise RUL transformation code utility to apply piecewise RUL transformation only to the observed RUL column with MAXLIFE of 100.
 4.Generate a plot that compares the transformed RUL values and the predicted RUL values across time.
 ```
 ![Prediction Example](imgs/test_prompt_3.png)